addyosmani/backbone-fundamentals/chapters/11-unit-testing.md

 ```

 Above, the initialize() method compiles a supplied Underscore template (using the _.template() function) in the instantiation.
-A more common way of referencing templates is placing them in a script tag using a custom script type (e.g type="text/template").
+A more common way of referencing templates is placing them in a script tag using a custom script type (e.g., type="text/template").
 As this isn't a script type any browser understands, it's simply ignored, however referencing the script by an id attribute allows the template to be kept separate to other parts of the page which wish to use it.
 In real world applications, it's preferable to either do this or load in templates stored in external files for testing.

 For testing purposes, we're going to continue using the string injection approach to keep things simple.
 There is however a useful trick that can be applied to automatically create or extend templates in the Jasmine scope for each test.
 By creating a new directory (say, 'templates') in the 'spec' folder and including a new script file with the following contents into jasmine.yml or SpecRunner.html, we can add a todo property which contains the Underscore template we wish to use: